 We’re delighted to announce that our co-founder, Irina, has been named as one of four alumni from the London Business School who are leading the drive towards sustainable business.

 Irina was featured in a recent article by the prestigious business school alongside three other ex-students who are driving sustainability in their fields.

-While Erbology’s sustainability credentials centre around organic farming, eco-friendly packaging and minimizing waste, the other alumni’s specialities branch into other areas.
+While Erbology’s sustainability credentials centre around organic farming, eco-friendly packaging and minimising waste, the other alumni’s specialities branch into other areas.
 These include managing carbon emissions, reducing waste from takeaway foods and developing green energy options.

 It’s an honour for Irina and Erbology to be featured alongside others who are driving change for a more sustainable world.

 Read Irina’s interview below, and don’t forget to click on the link at the bottom to check out the interviews with the other featured alumni.

 “I founded Erbology in 2016 with my brother Victor.
 We are a thought leader in plant-based nutrition, taking powerful plants and transforming them into accessible, everyday foods.

 Nature has always played a big part in my life.
 I’m from Moldova and spent my summers in the Bessarabian countryside; a fertile region plentiful in walnuts, plums, grapes, sour cherries and forest nuts.